rocky/python-control-flow/README.rst

 .. image:: doc-example/flow+dom-3.8--count-bits.cpython-38-module.png

-Regions with the same color are at the same nesting level.
+Regions with the the same nesting level have the same color.
+So Basic blocks 3 and 7 are at the same nesting level.
+Blocks 4 and 5 are at the same nesting level and are the same color.
+However even though Block 6 is the same color it is not at the same nesting level, although it *is* inside the same dominator region.

 Colors get darker as the region is more nested.

 Here the additional border indicates that a block is part of some non-trivial dominator region.
 (A "trivial" dominator region is where the block just dominates itself.)